CelsusSound AV receivers Best Home Theater Receiver Under $500

 An interesting feature of this model is the 4 SCENE buttons with song and station assignments.
 You can assign different input signals to them, as well as sound field programs, Music Enhancer (direct connection of compatible cell phones to the receiver), HDMI output, etc. In addition, you can select different sources as inputs.
 With these buttons configured, simply press the one you want and listen to your favorite music.
 The buttons can be reconfigured at any time.

-Yamaha RX-V4A photo
+Yamaha RX-V4A sound quality

 The RX-V4A also has a Multiroom audio system – MusicCast, streaming services support, voice control, and AV Setup Guide application for quick setup.
 Agree that the list is quite impressive.